8 Scariest Ghost Towns in the World

 Chernobyl, Ukraine

-One of the saddest stories in the world – the Chernobyl disaster.
+One of the saddest stories in history – the Chernobyl disaster – created one of the scariest ghost towns in the world.
 On April 26, 1986, a nuclear reactor exploded, releasing dangerous amounts of radiation into the atmosphere.

 Most people have gotten glimpses of what the town of Pripyat looked like either through the critically-acclaimed TV series, also named “Chernobyl”, or via playing Call of Duty 4.
 However, you may not know that tourists can actually visit this creepy town.